| |

 • Bring a large pot of salted water to a boil.
 Cook the orzo according to the package's instructions or until al dente.
 Reserve 1 cup of pasta water before draining.

 • Add the drained orzo to the pan and toss with the zucchini.
-Stir in the peas, Pecorino Romano cheese, and freshly squeezed lemon, and toss everything together well.
-Add some pasta water if the orzo seems a little dry.
+Stir in the Pecorino Romano cheese and freshly squeezed lemon, and toss everything together well.
+Add some pasta water if the orzo seems dry.
 Garnish with the parsley and more Pecorino.
 Enjoy!

 Notes